-- 1) Technical proposal including - Work description and methodology.

-- CV of the consultants (copy of university degrees, certifications, licenses, etc. should be included in Annex); - Work experience related to the fields requested in section 5. - 2) Financial Proposal in Euro (including all costs and taxes in a detailed work-timeexpert-diagram indicating daily rates for individual team members).
-All costs are to be in Euro.
+- 1) Technical proposal including - Work description and methodology. - CV of the consultants (copy of university degrees, certifications, licenses, etc should be included in Annex); - Work experience related to the fields requested in section 5. - Financial Proposal in Euros (including all costs and taxes in a detailed work-timeexpert-diagram indicating daily rates for individual team members).
+All costs are to be in Euros.

-Interested consultancy firms should submit applications with the above documents by e-mail through: baseline-cc@ecreee.org clearly indicating in the subject: "Consultancy Services for baseline studies and selection of Communities".

-The extended deadline for submission is: 10 November 2023, Cabo Verde local time (0h59 GMT).
+Interested consultancy firms should submit application with the above documents by e-mail through: baseline-ce@ecreee.org clearly indicating in the subject: "Consultancy Services for baseline studies and selection of value chains".
+The extended deadline for submission: 10 November 2023, 23h59 Cabo Verde local time (00:59 GMT).

-For any additional information on the proposal, you can contact Vanesa Martos Pozo at vmartos@ecreee.org, cc asessay@ecreee.org.
+For any additional information on the proposal, you can contact Vanesa Martos Pozo at vmartos@ecreee.org, cc adeoliveira@ecreee.org